FirstTimeEZ/responsive/README.md

 # Structure

-The website's files are organized within the `/website` folder, which contains subdirectories for images, JavaScript files, and styles, along with an index.html file that serves as the main entry point.
+The website's files are organized within the `/website` folder, which contains subdirectories for images, JavaScript files, and styles.

 ```
 /root